Introduction to ACME

 Sensitivity

 field allows for setting the sensitivity.
-See background info below. -
+See background info below.
+Physical Quantity

-is the kind of signal that is measured ultimately.
+is the kind of signal that is measured ultimately and depends on the attached sensor.
 For a microphone, this is acoustic pressure.
-Changing this setting is useful e.g. for measuring sound pressure levels. -
+Changing this setting is useful e.g. for measuring sound pressure levels, and sets the proper reference levels when postprocessing.- A

 Digital highpass

 is another option to remove unwanted DC offset from the measured signals.
 If the device supports it, checking this box will enable a hardware AC coupling.
-This can be done, for example, by placing a capacitor in series before the ADC. -
+This can be done, for example, by placing a capacitor in series before the ADC.
+The combination ofDigital highpass

 is a sensor power supply.
-This can be turned on for some sensors, for example measurement microphones.
+This can be turned on for some sensors, for example measurement microphones and accelerometers.

 warning